How to Make Money off America’s Opioid Epidemic

 Lastly, we came across a few more names from a lawsuit filed by the State of Ohio against 5 drug companies for ‘Fueling the Opioid Epidemic‘.
 Ohio has reason to be concerned.
 According to Vice News, between 2011 and 2015, 3.8 billion opioid pills were prescribed in Ohio to roughly 20 percent of the state’s population.
 This lawsuit uncovered a few additional names as follows:

-- Endo International (NASDAQ:ENDP) – This $1.7 billion generic drug manufactrurer has about 28% of their revenues tied to opioids.
-In June of this year they pulled their opioid painkiller OPANA from the market per a request by the FDA.
+- Endo International (NASDAQ:ENDP) – This $1.7 billion generic drug manufacturer has about 28% of their revenues tied to opioids.
+In June of this year, they pulled their opioid painkiller OPANA from the market per a request by the FDA.
 They had already sold $67 million of it in the first half of 2017.
 They also sell PERCOCET (oxycodone) which brought in $61 million for the first half of 2017.

 - Allergan (NYSE:AGN) – With a market cap of $78 billion, Allergan sells morphine under the brand name KADIAN along with loads of other non-opioid products.
 Not surprisingly there is no information about their sale of opioids in the company’s latest 10-Q except 5 mentions of the word in reference to their being sued.

 So let’s look at what positions we can take for the publicly traded companies.
 You’d have to be on some pretty heavy painkillers to short JNJ so that’s out.
-While they don’t say how much Janssen makes off of DURAGESIC, we can only assume it has minimal impact to the bottom line of a $357 billion company.
+While they don’t say how much Janssen makes off of DURAGESIC, we can only assume it has minimal impact on the bottom line of a $357 billion company.
 Then there’s Depomed.
 Since NUCYNTA is considered to be a “gentler” form of opioid, it may fall under the radar of the DEA crackdown.
 Mylan has a product line that is too diverse for an opioid crackdown to have a meaningful impact it seems, though we can’t tell for sure.
 Given that Insys sells nothing but fentanyl at the moment, they’re probably the best option of the bunch for shorting based on the “DEA crackdown thesis”.
 While Teva also sells fentanyl, they’re just too big and diversified for any sort of crackdown to have an effect on their bottom line.
 Pernix could be affected by a crackdown though opioids only represent 18% of their revenues.
 Given that Endo already lost -53% of their share price value year-to-date, the impact of an opioid crackdown may already be priced in.
 Allergan is just too big and diversified to be affected by any crackdown.

 We’ve now sufficiently covered the first part of our opioid epidemic investment thesis (short the sellers), so let’s look at the second part of the thesis (long the sellers of drugs that combat addiction).
 Here are some examples of drugs that are being used to fight the opioid epidemic: